The three suspects charged in the September 11 attack on a gay couple in Philadelphia have been released on bail, Philly's KYW-TV reports:

 24-year-old Philip Williams [right] and 26-year-old Kevin Harrigan [left] were released on $75,000 bail and 24-year-old Kathryn Knott [middle] was released on $50,000 bail.

-Watch ABC6's report, AFTER THE JUMP...
+Watch a news report on the development, AFTER THE JUMP...

 Kathryn Knott, whose history of anti-gay and alcohol fueled Tweets has already been uncovered, has also been suspended from her job as an emergency-room technician at Lansdale Hospital, where she has worked since May 2011.

 In related news, Philadelphia City Council members Blondell Reynolds Brown and Jim Kenney are expected to introduce a city-wide hate crimes bill protecting LGBT citizens later today.